rohinivsenthil/stackcopy/README.md

 _______________________________________________________

-Copy codes with ease from any Stack Exchange site.
+Copy code-snippets to your clipboard with ease from any Stack Exchange site.

 Stack Overflow: